kwaldenphd/python-structured-data/README.md

 - Write data from Python to a .csv file
 - Read a .csv file into Python using the csv module and a for loop
 - Describe JSON data structure/components
+- Write data from Python to a JSON file
 - Read a JSON file into Python using the JSON module

 ## Acknowledgements